JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Compares two table rows to determine if they have the same properties.

 ```
-FUNCTION CTextRow.IsEqual (BYVAL pRow AS ITextRow PTR) AS LONG
+FUNCTION IsEqual (BYVAL pRow AS ITextRow PTR) AS LONG
 ```

 | Parameter | Description |